What Is a Life Insurance Medical Exam and Why Do Insurers Require It?

 Possible Outcomes of Poor Results

-Higher Premiums: If your exam reveals manageable health conditions, you'll likely still be approved but placed in a higher-risk category with increased premiums—sometimes 2-3 times standard rates.
+Higher Premiums: If your exam reveals manageable health conditions, you'll likely still be approved but placed in a higher-risk category with increased premiums, sometimes 2 to 3 times standard rates.

 Coverage Exclusions: Insurers may approve your policy but exclude coverage for specific pre-existing conditions for a set period.

 Application Denial: Serious health issues, positive tests for illegal drugs, or evidence of fraud (like concealing smoking) can lead to outright denial.
-This denial gets reported to the Medical Information Bureau (MIB), which other insurers can access when you apply elsewhere.
+This denial gets reported to the Medical Information Bureau (MIB), which other insurers can access.

 Your Options After Unfavorable Results